 As Crosby, Stills, Nash, & Young sang, “Teach your children well… and feed them on your dreams.”

-This is a message we can all live by.
+This is a message for all to live by.

 Written by Christopher Zalla (Based on anarticle by Joshua Davis)